portworx/lcfs/lcfs/README.md

 # sudo fusermount -u /mnt1
 ```

-To display lcfs stats, run "lcfsctl /lcfs stats 'id' [-c]".
+To display lcfs stats, run "lcfs stats /lcfs 'id' [-c]".
 Create /lcfs/lcfs directory if that does not exist.  'id' is the name of the layer.
 Specifying '.' as id will display stats for all layers.
 If -c is specified, existing stats will be cleared.
 Normally, stats are displayed whenever a layer is deleted/unmounted.

 By default, syncer attempts to create checkpoint of the file system every minute.
-This could be changed by running the command "lcfsctl /lcfs syncer time".
+This could be changed by running the command "lcfs syncer /lcfs time".

 By default, lcfs page cache is limited to around 512MB.
-This could be changed by running the command "lcfsctl /lcfs pcache memory".
+This could be changed by running the command "lcfs pcache /lcfs memory".

 For recreating the file system, unmount it and zero out the first block (4KB) of the device/file and remount the device/file.